Digital Nomad Guides

 living in Nepal on 500 per month

 When it comes to food, Nepal is among the least expensive nations in Asia.
-Like in all the other locations mentioned above, you can easily live on $500 per month if you blend street food with some home cooking.
+Like in all the other locations mentioned above, you can easily live on $500 per month if you cook mostly at home and eat like the locals.

 Nepal is generally safe, with the locals being friendly towards foreigners and speaking at least decent English.